buddhist-uni/buddhist-uni.github.io/_courses/buddhism/refuge.md

 An excellent biography of the Buddha.
 " %}
 {% include content_blurb.html category="booklets" slug="noble-eightfold-path_bodhi" blurb="
-A precise yet readable overview of the Buddhist Path.
+A precise yet readable overview of the Buddhist Path by one of the greatest scholars of Pāḷi Buddhism alive today.
 " %}
 {% include content_blurb.html category="booklets" slug="fundamentals_santina-peter" blurb="
 A transcribed lecture series from the 1980s introducing Buddhism to a Western-educated audience.